fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Clear-AzureRemoteAppVmStaleAdObject.md

 # Clear-AzureRemoteAppVmStaleAdObject

 ## SYNOPSIS
-Removes objects in azure_2 Active Directory that are associated with azure_2 RemoteApp virtual machines that no longer exist.
+Removes objects in Azure Active Directory that are associated with Azure RemoteApp virtual machines that no longer exist.

 ## SYNTAX